jinmmin/beanboat.github.io/_posts/2022-07-27-notes-how-to-speak.md

 {:toc}

 # Intro
 Patrick Winston's How to Speak talk has been an MIT tradition for over 40 years.
 The talk is intended to improve your speaking ability in critical situations by teaching you a few heuristic rules.
-The talk is available on <a href="https://www.youtube.com/watch?v=Unzc731iCUY">youtube</a>.
+The talk is available on [youtube]("https://www.youtube.com/watch?v=Unzc731iCUY").

 # How to Start
 The best way to start a talk is with an empowerment promise, telling people what they will know by the end of the talk that they do not at the beginning of the talk.